A Modular Architecture Design for Autonomous Driving Racing in Controlled Environments: Implementation

 A Kalman filter \cite{kalman_filter} is an algorithm that uses a series of measurements observed over time to produce estimates of unknown variables.
 The algorithm works in a two-phase process: predict and update.
 In the prediction phase, the filter estimates the current state variables and uncertainties.
 In the update phase, these estimates are corrected using a weighted average of the new measurements, prioritizing those with greater certainty.

 In the context of autonomous racing, state estimation typically relies on fusing high-frequency ego sensors (IMU, odometry) with positioning systems (GNSS-RTK).
-For this architecture, we employ the \textit{Kinematic Bicycle Model} as the dynamical system foundation.
-This model is widely validated in closed circuit racing operations \cite{Kabzan2019AMZ} for its optimal balance between computational load and prediction accuracy.
+For this architecture, we employ the \textit{Kinematic Bicycle/Tricycle Models} as the dynamical system foundation.
+These models are widely validated in closed circuit racing operations \cite{Kabzan2019AMZ}, \cite{Raji_2023} for their optimal balance between computational load and prediction accuracy.

 While dynamic models account for complex tire-slip mechanics, the kinematic approach fused with GNSS updates has been proven to maintain decimeter-level accuracy ($<15$ cm) in dynamic environments \cite{Albarakati2022Experimental}.
 Furthermore, recent experimental comparisons demonstrate that EKF fusion using this modeling approach can improve localization accuracy by approximately 32\% compared to raw sensor data \cite{Li2025Adaptive}, therefore it's selected for achieving the 1-2 cm target accuracy when combined with RTK corrections.